-The Gaelic language has been part of the Scottish consciousness for centuries.
-Recently, it's been enjoying a 'Renaissance' through the mediums of folklore, literature and music.
+The Gaelic language has been part of the Scottish consciousness for centuries and recently, it's been enjoying a 'Renaissance' through the mediums of folklore, literature and music.

-The Gaelic language has been part of the Scottish consciousness for centuries.
-It's the ancient tongue of Scotland, and considered to be the founding language of the country.
-The origins can be traced back as far as the 10th Century and is believed to have been brought to Scotland by way of Ireland.
-From these beginnings, Gaelic spread throughout the country.
-It became the main language of the medieval kingdom of Alba and remained that way right through until the 18th Century.
+The Gaelic language has been part of the Scottish consciousness for centuries - it's the ancient tongue of Scotland and is considered to be the founding language of the country.
+Its origins can be traced back as far as the 10th Century and it is believed to have been brought to Scotland by way of Ireland.
+From these beginnings, Gaelic spread throughout the country, becoming the main language of the medieval kingdom of Alba and remained that way right through until the 18th Century.

-Though in past times the language was spoken across all of Scotland, from the largest cities to the smallest islands, it did eventually fall into decline.
-After the union of England and Scotland, English quickly began taking over as the main language of Scotland.
+Though in past times the language was spoken across all of Scotland - from the largest cities to the smallest islands - it did eventually fall into decline.
+After the union of England and Scotland in 1707, English quickly began taking over as the main language of Scotland.
 This was because many of Scotland's rulers and noblemen embraced English as their language to better interact with their counterparts south of the border.

-This gradual adoption spread throughout the rest of the country, although Gaelic remained dominant in more remote areas.
-Amazingly, despite over 200 years of suppression, Gaelic still retains a strong identity through the mediums of folklore, literature and music.
-Thanks to the determination to hold on to the Gaelic language, it remains a vibrant contributor to modern Scottish life.
+This gradual adoption of English spread throughout the rest of the country, although Gaelic remained in more remote areas.
+Amazingly, despite over 200 years of decline, Gaelic still retains a strong identity in Scotland, mainly through the mediums of folklore, literature and music and it remains a vibrant contributor to modern Scottish life.

 Although the number of Gaelic speakers has dwindled in modern times, parts of the country still have a deep connection to the language.
-The 2011 Census revealed that just over 57,000 people are fluent in Gaelic – that's only 1.1% of the entire Scottish population.
-However, The Highlands and Islands remain a stronghold for the Gaelic language.
+The Highlands and Islands remain a stronghold for the Gaelic language.
 In some of these areas the number of Gaelic speakers jumps massively.
 In the Outer Hebrides, for example, a massive 61% of the population speak Gaelic.
+However, the 2011 Census revealed that just over 57,000 people are fluent in Gaelic – that's only 1.1% of the entire Scottish population.

 The language is also thriving far beyond the shores of Scotland, with Gaelic speakers found throughout the world.
-Nova Scotia in Canada, for example, has an estimated 2,000 people that can speak Gaelic.
-The language has remained in use here since colonial times, where it did not face the same level of suppression as in Scotland.
-As well as Nova Scotia, you can also find proud Gaelic communities in New Zealand, Australia and the United States.
-This shows how important Gaelic is to Scots; holding onto it as they settled in the far reaches of the globe.
+The Canadian province of Nova Scotia has an estimated 2,000 Gaelic speakers and the language has remained in use here since colonial times, where it did not face the same level of suppression as in Scotland.
+It's also possible to find proud Gaelic communities as far afield as New Zealand, Australia and the United States, showing how Scots held onto their language as they settled throughout the far reaches of the globe.

-Chances are, if you are visiting Scotland, you will encounter Gaelic in one form or another.
+Chances are, if you visit Scotland today, you'll encounter the Gaelic language in one form or another.
 For example, motorists travelling through the Highlands of Scotland encounter bi-lingual road signs along their routes.
 The Scottish Government formally introduced these signs in 2001, which now show Scottish towns and cities in both English and Gaelic.
 Also, in 2008, the BBC introduced a dedicated Gaelic language television channel, named BBC Alba.
 The channel, which airs throughout the UK, is further helping to increase the awareness and popularity of the language.

 In 2005, Bòrd na Gàidhlig was created in order to further promote the development of Gaelic throughout Scotland.
 They provide support for people who want to learn more about the language.
-Gaelic education and learning are at the heart of Bòrd na Gàidhlig’s aspirations.
-Because of this they offer a vast array of options covering everything from pre-school education right through to post-graduate studies.
+Gaelic education and learning are at the heart of Bòrd na Gàidhlig’s aspirations and they offer a vast array of options covering everything from pre-school education right through to post-graduate studies.
 As a result, there have never been so many ways to learn Gaelic, and every year the resources to support this continue to grow and adapt as Gaelic continues its modern renaissance.

 Ciamar a tha thu?